 Micturition is the mode of excretion of urine from the body.
 Many waste products are excreted from the human body in the form of urine.
 Animals and humans have a specialized system of organs known as the excretory system to eliminate the waste products from the body.

 The human excretory system consists of a pair of kidneys and ureters, a urinary bladder, and a urethra.
 The kidneys play a major role in the process of urine formation and its excretion.
 The urine formed is stored in the urinary bladder.

 Micturition is also known as voiding phase of bladder control and lasts for a short time.
 As the bladder becomes full, the stretch receptors increase their firing rate.
 This increase the urge to urinate and causes micturition reflex.
 It sometimes even causes involuntary urination.

-On an average, a normal adult excretes 1 to 1.5 L of urine per day.
-Normal human urine is light yellow fluid majorly consisting of 95 percent water and 5 percent solid wastes.
+On average, a normal adult excretes 1 to 1.5 L of urine per day.
+Normal human urine is a light yellow fluid majorly consisting of 95 per cent water and 5 per cent solid wastes.
 It is slightly acidic with a pH close to 6.

 Many endocrinal disorders can be diagnosed through urine analysis.
 For example, if a patient suffers from diabetes, the presence of glucose and ketone bodies in the urine can help detect the disease.
 Thus it is a major clinical diagnostic element.

 Also Refer: Urine Formation And Osmoregulation

 Micturition process consists of two phases: